cavealone/hello_world/README.md

 # hello_world
-just a test
+just a test\n
-learning how to use git
+learning how to use git\n
-excellent isn't it?
+excellent isn't it?\n